 Limit your list to three to five major tasks per day.
 If you cram in more than that, you’re setting yourself up for failure and the discouragement that follows.
 When you have a long-term project, break it down into smaller steps that are achievable.

 A common problem I see is taking on work you shouldn’t because you want to be seen as a team player, or because you find it enjoyable or you’re afraid to say no. Pull out your last performance evaluation, or schedule a short meeting with your boss.
 Determine what you’re actually being paid to do.
 Understand and internalize those goals, and refuse to allow your to-do list to become cluttered with low-level tasks you should be delegating.
-If there is a particular task that isn’t in your wheelhouse, outsource it.

 If you constantly find yourself getting off track because of interruptions, phone calls and unscheduled meetings, it’s important for you to take control.
 Make a schedule and stick to it.
 Let your team know that you are available at a specific time each day to help them or answer their questions.
-Put another specific time on your agenda to look at your emails and check phone messages.

-Turn off email or instant messaging notifications and let your phone calls to voicemail.
+Turn off email or instant messaging notifications and let your phone calls go to voicemail.
 Otherwise, you may find yourself acting like Pavlov’s dogs each time you hear a noise and doom your productivity.

 Learn to prioritize.
 Determine which task for the day is the most important, and do that one first, even if it’s difficult or time-consuming.

 Batch similar tasks together.
 If you are reopening the same program multiple times each day, you are wasting so much time.
-If you have two tasks that require using the same program, do them both consecutively.

 Set aside a block of time toward the end of the day to evaluate your progress and plan for the next day.
 Create a to-do list for tomorrow so you can begin your day with a predetermined plan to keep you focused on your priorities.